swcarpentry/DEPRECATED-bc/novice/git/05-graphicalDiffMerge.md

 ### Intro

 Git allows you to integrate 3rd party tools for various tasks.
 You may have already changed Git's default editor to _nano_.<br>
-In this lesson, we will configure Git to use a tool called <a href="https://sourcegear.com/diffmerge/">DiffMerge</a> to help us view file changes and resolve merge conflicts.
+In this lesson, we will configure Git to use a tool called [DiffMerge](https://sourcegear.com/diffmerge/) to help us view file changes and resolve merge conflicts.

 The Git commands we will be using are `git difftool` and `git mergetool`.